Tuen Mun Hospital

-Tuen Mun Hospital is a public hospital, with a 24-hour accident and emergency department, in Tuen Mun, New Territories, Hong Kong.
-Its construction began in 1979, and it was inaugurated on 8 March 1990.
-It is governed by the Hospital Authority, and is designated under New Territories West Cluster.
+Tuen Mun Hospital is a district general hospital in Tuen Mun, New Territories, Hong Kong.
+It construction began in 1979, and it was inaugurated on 8 March 1990.
+It is governed by the Hospital Authority, and it is main public hospital in West and North of New Territories, It is main part of New Territories West Cluster.

 History

 Tuen Mun Hospital was designed by the Architectural Services Department.
 It was constructed by Aoki Corporation, a Japanese civil engineering and construction services firm.
 The hospital was topped out in a ceremony hosted by Sir David Akers-Jones on 28 August 1986, at which time it was the largest hospital under construction in the world.

 The hospital commenced services on 8 March 1990 and cost HK$1.2 billion.
 The accident and emergency department opened on 30 July that year.

 Management

 Hospital Governing Committee

 This is a list of the current and former chairmen of the committee: